Aunt of Slain Tshwane Cousins Slams Allegations About Their Lifestyle

 What happened to the two women?

-The bodies of the two women were allegedly found outside of a tavern in Mamelodi East.
+The bodies of the two women were found outside a tavern in Mamelodi East.
 An eyewitness alleged that one of them got into an argument with a man believed to be her boyfriend when the shooting took place.

 The South African Police Service arrested a suspect after a joint operation between multiple units launched a manhunt for him.
 He was found at a petrol station not far from where the bodies of the two women were found.